Piratheepan22/Disaster-damage-assesment_Change-detection/README.md

 * **Benefit:** This allows the model's initial attention layers to learn temporal correlations directly from the raw spectral data.

 ### 3. CNN Decoder (The "Refiner")
 While the ViT is excellent at understanding *what* changed, it processes images in 16x16 pixel "patches."
-We engineered a custom **CNN Decoder** to upsample these features, recovering sharp boundaries for precise pixel-level flood mapping.
+We engineered a custom **CNN Decoder** to upsample these features, recovering sharp boundaries for precise pixel-level disaster mapping.

 ### 4. Transfer Learning Strategy
 * **Backbone:** Frozen EuroSAT weights to maintain foundational geospatial knowledge.